University of Chakwal

 In May 2017, Higher Education Commission cancelled the No Objective Certificate (NOC) granted to Private University of Chakwal.

 On 17 January 2020, University of Chakwal Act 2019 came into force establishing Public sector University of Chakwal.

+University of chakwal consist of 20 Departments, 100+ Faculty, and 5000+ Students.

 Faculties

+Faculty of Pharmacy

+Currently, the faculty offers a 5-year degree program, Doctor of Pharmacy (PHARM-D).